Research. Innovation. Discovery.

 Research newsView more news and stories

-Alumni, Faculty of Agricultural and Food Sciences, Faculty of Law, Research and International, UM Today
+Faculty of Agricultural and Food Sciences, Research and International, UM Today

-Alumni, Faculty of Graduate Studies, Research and International
+Faculty of Arts, Faculty of Graduate Studies, Indigenous, Research and International, UM Today

-Faculty of Arts, Research and International, UM Today
+Price Faculty of Engineering, Research and International, UM Today

 Areas of expertise

 Our Strategic Research Plan serves as a roadmap to champion research excellence.
 Guiding our efforts through established and emerging research strength areas and themes, our researchers address the most pressing issues facing Canadians as well as global societies.

 Arctic system science and technology

 By connecting climate change and sea ice researchers with Arctic governance experts and the culture and traditional knowledge of Indigenous peoples, we are ideally placed to provide the interdisciplinary expertise that will carry Canada’s vision for the Arctic into the future.